aaronmyatt/product_self/README.md

 I am deeply concerned.
 Concerned for you, humanity, the world and our place in the universe.
 I am eager to participate in active and lively discourse that targets fomenting a better future for all people.

 I often prioritise fun over thought and I am prone to carrying the joke too far.
 Should I offend unintentionally, I ask for your forgiveness.

+I favour intimacy.
+I like to hug!
+I suck at iniating - so... embrace me!